Regular Tuition and Fees

 Dining services serves 19 meals per week starting Monday breakfast through Sunday dinner.
 View full meal plan descriptions at the Dining Services site.

 Students may change their selected meal plan within the first month of classes.
-Meal plan changes may be made online through the Money tab of a student's myGate account or in person beginning the first day of classes at the Dining Services Office, 1st Floor, Curris Center.
+Meal plan changes may be made online through the Money tab of a student's myGate account or in person at the Dining Services Office, 1st Floor, Curris Center.

 Students may elect to deposit money into a declining balance account.
-This account may be used at any campus dining location, the University Bookstore, and Copy Express.
+This account may be used at any campus dining location.
 Freshman and sophomore students may use declining balance in addition to their required meal plan purchase.
 Click here for full details on how to set up a declining balance account.

 Meal plan changes (add, delete or change)

 Students who are scheduled for classes and wanting to change their meal plan selection (add, delete or change) may do so by logging onto myGate and viewing the Money tab.
-Please allow a few days for processing.
+Please allow at least 24 hours for processing.
 Any change in the cost of the meal plan selected will be displayed on the myGate Money tab.

 or call (270) 809-3003.